0z0n3/Bash-Shell1/README.md

 1. Bash script for change macaddress of present session
 2. Bash script for customized way of checking website status
 3. Bash script for email details of an asset
-4. Bash script to obtain ip address of an asset
+4. Bash script to obtain ip address & server details of an asset